Table of Contents:

 The global config menu is accessible by launching the global system menu aforementioned and selecting Config.
 This menu let you:

 DWM is a dynamic window manager with a master-slave stack layout.
 As such, the window manager automatically decides where windows should be placed.
 The algorithm used to decide where windows should be placed is governed by the icon to the right of the 4th workspace icon.
 Open some windows and you should get an understanding of the various layouts.
-By default, the layout is set to "=" and tapping icon representing the current layout will cycle through the available layouts.
+By default, the layout is set the vertical stack layout and tapping icon representing the current layout will cycle through the available layouts.

-When the "[ ]" layout is active, the number of open windows is displayed in the [ ].
-This layout will only show one window that takes up the entire workspace.
+When the monocle layout is active, it will only show one window that takes up the entire workspace.
 By tapping the left and right hand side of the title bar, you can cycle back and forth between the windows that are open.

 For more info on DWM and other layouts that you can patch in, see the upstream website for dwm.

-If you are in a call, the length of the call will be display adjacent to the title bar (Vis in the example status bar shown).
+If you are in a call, the length of the call will be display adjacent to the title bar.

 A custom application (sxmo_screenlock) enables you to lock the screen so no tap events are processed.
 This application also allows you to enter suspend (deep sleep / CRUST).
 You can activate the screen lock by tapping the volume raise key three times quickly or holding the volume raise key down.
 You will see the Pinephone's blue LED indicator activate.